rakanalh/django-pushy/README.rst

 TODO
 ----
-1. APNS (Apple) dispatcher is still not implemented
+* APNS (Apple) dispatcher is still not implemented
-2. Additional push notification data to be included with payload